frictionlessdata/datapackage/patterns/README.md

 ### Overview

- Table Schemas need their own metadata to be stand-alone and interpreted without relying on other contextual informations (Data Package metadata for example).
+ Table Schemas need their own metadata to be stand-alone and interpreted without relying on other contextual information (Data Package metadata for example).
 Adding metadata to describe schemas in a structured way would help users to understand them and would increase their sharing and reuse.

 Currently it is possible to add custom properties to a Table Schema, but the lack of consensus about those properties restricts common tooling and wider adoption.